jonathanbier/forkmonitor/README.md

 Install Redis, e.g. on macOS: `brew install redis` and see [instructions](https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298).

+To use Rails cache, install memcacher, e.g. on macOS: `brew install memcached`.
+To toggle cache, use `rails dev:cache`

 Install Python.
 When using pyenv, use `env PYTHON_CONFIGURE_OPTS='--enable-shared' pyenv install VERSION` in order for [PyCall](https://github.com/mrkn/pycall.rb) to work.

 Install Ruby 2.7.1 through a version manager such as [RVM](https://rvm.io) or [rbenv](https://github.com/rbenv/rbenv).
 Install